maxcutie/roll/README.md

 [download](https://github.com/maxcutie/roll/archive/main.zip) this respository.
-edit the config.py with notepad and input your aimgods username and password
-run roll.exe and let the script take care of the rest
+edit the config.py with notepad and input your aimgods username and password ** make sure you have selenium installed. if you dont simply do (pip install selenium) into your command line. run the script and let it take care of the rest

 ## Other